© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site and fishpond S of Huntington Hall is a scheduled monument protected by Historic England under reference 1012080.
 View the official record →

-Moated site and fishpond S of Huntington Hall is a medieval settlement site located in Cheshire, England.
+Moated site and fishpond S of Huntington Hall is a medieval defensive and domestic monument situated in Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012080.

 Moated site and fishpond S of Huntington Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012080.